-Zebra hybrids are usually infertile, and most pairings are rare.
-For example, the offspring of a male donkey and a female zebra is called a ‘hinny,’ but they’re extremely uncommon.
+Zebra hybrids are usually infertile and pairings are rare.
+For example, we call the offspring of a male donkey and a female zebra a ‘hinny,’ but they’re extremely uncommon.

 Zebra hybrids usually have the appearance of whichever animal they have been crossbred with while still retaining the striped coat of a pure zebra.
 Most of these hybrid animals don’t have fully striped coats.
 Instead, the stripes are usually found on just the legs or non-white areas of the body, depending on the genetics of the non-zebra parent.